freeboardgames/FreeBoardGames.org/blog/source/_posts/Publishing-your-first-boardgame-io-game-in-FBG.md

 So you created (or want to create) an awesome new game using the [boardgame.io](https://boardgame.io) framework.
 Even though you probably told some friends and played with them, it might still be difficult to get people to know about your game and reach its full potential.
 Fear not, FreeBoardGame.org (FBG)'s purpose is to get your game to more people by creating a FOSS community of developers and players.

 In this tutorial you are going to see how easy it is to get your game up and running in [FreeBoardGame.org](https://freeboardgame.org).
-We are going to create Checkers for the platform and very quickly have it up and running.
+We are going to create a game for the platform and very quickly have it up and running.

 # Setting up the environment